 Similarly, if you’re aiming to create a PWA that stands far from the standard ones, then coding from scratch is your route.
 Plus, this is also true if your product company is highly attentive to the details of UX and these details differ greatly from what’s provided by the PWA Studio or other theme solutions, like Scandi PWA.

 In these scenarios, you should surely use just ReactJS since you’ll be focusing on custom development as opposed to tweaking and adjusting the existing solutions.
 Even if readily available, such out-of-the-box code was written by someone else, and on many occasions, it’ll take you longer to delve into it and understand how to customize it properly than to write the needed piece of code yourself.
-Moreover, building Magento React frontend on your own will help you avoid “toolbox” errors, bugs, and excessive code situations.
+Moreover, building the Magento React frontend on your own will help you avoid “toolbox” errors, bugs, and excessive code situations.

 What you’ll have to encounter if writing ReactJS code from scratch

 1. Component architecture

 One of the biggest challenges that you’ll have to face deals with laying out the component architecture correctly.
 When it comes to Magento 2 with Reactjs, this is, perhaps, the most important part.
 Undoubtedly, frontend development experience will come in handy at this point, even if we’re talking about no previous experience with eCommerce projects.
 In the event that your frontend developer hasn’t worked with Magento before, turning to an experienced backend developer for assistance won’t hurt.